 To enable inventory syncing between Shopify and the InterFulfillment Customer Portal, you must first grant InterFulfillment access to your inventory.

 - At the bottom of the screen, click Manage private apps.

 - Under Private app name, select the private app you are using for 3PL Warehouse Manager.

 - Scroll down to the Inventory If you do not see the Inventory permissions, click Review disabled Admin API permissions.

 - Under the 'Admin API Permissions' section, use the drop-down menus next to select Read and write access for the following permissions:

 - Click Save.

 That is all there is to it!
-Once you have completed these steps, provide your API Key, Password, Example URL, and Shared Secret to us and we will handle the rest.
-If you have any questions, free to reach out to your Integration Agent or our Customer Support team by either opening a support ticket or emailing firstname.lastname@example.org.
+Once you have completed these steps, provide your API Key, Password, Example URL, and Shared Secret to the agent assisting you and we will handle the rest.
+If you have any questions, free to reach out to your Integration Agent or our Customer Support team by either opening a support ticket or emailing email@example.com.
 Thank you!